 - Another particularly dangerous type of shock is a decline of liquidity or capital ratios of financial intermediaries.
 This type of shock diminishes the capacity of dealers to warehouse the net risk position of other market participants (view post here).
 The result can be forced liquidations that put particular pressure on risk positions that offer high expected long-term value or that are popular for other reasons.

-- Shock effect indicators represent assessments of whether recent events might trigger escalatory price dynamics.
-A particularly dangerous type of shock is a sharp rise in people’s fear of disaster.
+- A more frequent shock with escalatory potential is a surge in people’s fear of disaster.
 Theoretical research shows that a re-assessment of beliefs towards higher disaster risk triggers all sorts of uncertainty shocks, for example with respect to macro variable, company-specific performances and other people’s beliefs (view post here).
 This can derail both directional and relative value trades.

 Nowadays there is a broad range of measures tracking market risk and uncertainty (view post here).
 Risk refers to the probability distribution of future returns.
 Uncertainty is a broader concept that encompasses ambiguity about the parameters of this probability distribution.
 Changes in risk and uncertainty measures indicate the gravity of shocks.